zemiret/8asscrap/README.md

 * have envs extracted into a non-public env-file.
 Things like:
 	* mongo connection string
 	* username, password for running sidexporter
+* consider if I need any form of auth for the API
+* dark theme? (just because)

 ### DONE